10 Ideas for Inexpensive and Memorable Vacation Souvenirs

 My reader, Cathy, has two daughters who love to bring back presents for all their friends.
 She brings clear cello bags with her and allows the girls to buy candy, pencils and other inexpensive items that can be broken up into the individual bags.
 She includes a postcard or a brochure and then ties each bag with a ribbon when done.

-I have several pen and ink drawings of places that I have visited.
+I have several pen and ink drawings of the places that I have visited.
 These look great on a bookshelf or mixed in with a wall of family photographs.

 Vacation Souvenir Collections: